serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-24-akka-streams-and-rabbitmq.markdown

 ---
 comments: true
-date: 2014-06-22 15:55:55
+date: 2014-06-24 00:11:55
 layout: post
-slug: rabbit-with-akka-streams
+slug: akka-streams-and-rabbitmq
-title: RabbitMQ with Akka Streams
+title: Akka Streams and RabbitMQ
-summary: Shows how Akka Streams play nicely with RabbitMQ and provides interesting new way of working with RabbitMQ messages.
+summary: Shows how Akka Streams play nicely with RabbitMQ and provides interesting way of working with RabbitMQ messages.
+Covers Akka Streams 0.3 and basic ways of integrating with RabbitMQ using the new ActorProducers.
 author: Jakub Czuchnowski
 tags:
 - Scala
 - Akka
 - Akka Streams
+- Reactive Streams
 - RabbitMQ
 ---

 Akka Streams is an exciting new technology from [Typesafe](http://www.typesafe.com/) that is an implementation of the [Reactive Streams](http://www.reactive-streams.org/) specification.
 To this point two other implementations have been declared (from the [Reactor team](https://github.com/reactor/reactor) and Netflix's [RxJava team](https://github.com/Netflix/RxJava/issues/1000)) but only the Typesafe's implementation is mature enough to do some experimenting with it.
 This blog covers the 0.3 version of Akka Streams.
-You can find the 0.3 API [here](http://doc.akka.io/api/akka-stream-experimental/0.3/?_ga=1.31946302.1218088554.1402534155#package)
+You can find the API [here](http://doc.akka.io/api/akka-stream-experimental/0.3)

 [RabbitMQ](http://www.rabbitmq.com/) is a messaging broker implementing AMQP 0-9-1 protocol.
 It's known for its reliability, speed and simplicity in everyday use.